hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 admin rights on the machine
 ***
 Steps:
+This example was validated on a mac and AMI Linux terminal

 1. sudo su
 2. use git to clone this project to a dir of your choosing.